Czirion/Zamia-bacterial-BGCs/README.md

 done
 ~~~

-## Create the metadata spreadsheet

-The metadata file is located in the `metadata` folder in this repository with the name `metadatos.csv`.

-## Taxonomic assignment of all the reads
+Copy all the scripts to each sample folder.

-Having the script `kraken_reads.sh` (can be found in the `taxonomy` folder in this repository) in the `zamia-dic2020/` folder in the server move it to each sample folder with:
+Having the scripts `kraken_reads.sh`, `metaspades.sh`, `minimap.sh` (found in this repository) in the `zamia-dic2020/` folder in the server move them to each sample folder with:
 ~~~
 for directory in Zf*
 do
 	scp kraken_reads.sh ${directory}
+	scp metaspades.sh ${directory}
+	scp minimap.sh ${directory}
 done
 ~~~

+## Create the metadata spreadsheet

+The metadata file is located in this repository with the name `metadatos.csv`.

+## Taxonomic assignment of all the reads

 ### Run Kraken and Bracken